Our COVID-19 Measures

 - Together with our local partners and clients we are continuously monitoring the situation, adopting temporary measures to prevent contamination, as well as to warrant the execution of ongoing projects.

-- Travel restrictions remain without doubt a challenge, but we are confident that together with our clients we can work out the best approach for each case.
+- International travel restrictions remain without doubt a challenge, but we are confident that together with our clients we can work out the best approach for each case.

-- We invite you to coordinate with us over virtual conferences to discuss your needs, deliver technical presentations, answers questions and, in some special cases, even remote solution demonstrations.
+- We invite you to coordinate with us over virtual conferences to discuss your needs, deliver technical presentations and answer your questions.

 Our customers have responded with kind comments: